marmelab/react-admin/docs/Admin.md

 ![Not Found](./img/not-found.png)

 You can customize this page to use the component of your choice by passing it as the `catchAll` prop.
-To fit in the general design, use Material UI's `<Card>` component, and react-admin's `<Title>` component:
+To fit in the general design, use MUI 's `<Card>` component, and react-admin's `<Title>` component:

 ```jsx
 // in src/NotFound.js